 If you are transferring from a school within the USA, you can have your SEVIS record (I-20) transferred to Central State University.
-Contact the Center for Global Education (globaled@centralstate.edu) to request a SEVIS transfer form.
+Contact the Center for International Education International@centralstate.edu to request a SEVIS transfer form.
 If more than 5 months have passed between enrollment periods you will be issued a new SEVIS record (I-20) and be required to pay the I-901 fee.

-If you are transferring from a school outside the USA, please send your transcripts to an evaluation agency listed in step 3
+If you are transferring from a school outside the USA, please send your transcripts to an evaluation agency listed in step 3.